saltstack/salt/doc/topics/event/master_events.rst

 .. salt:event:: salt/job/<JID>/prog/<MID>/<RUN NUM>

     Fired each time a each function in a state run completes execution.
+Can also be fired on individual state if the :ref:`fire_event <requisites-fire-event>` option is set on that state.

     Can be enabled for all state runs in the Salt master config with the :conf_master:`state_events` option.
 To enable for an individual state run, pass ``state_events=True`` to the :py:mod:`state <salt.modules.state>`